Your characters are likable, but are they lovable?

 Avoiding repetition in a series

-Alessandra Torre adds another practical strategy: opposites attract.
+Contrast is another powerful tool.
 Differences in background, personality, or habits naturally generate conflict.
 A messy heroine paired with a neat hero.
 A small-town optimist matched with a big-city cynic.
-Contrast creates sparks.
+Opposites create sparks.

 Romance has no age limit